-The hardest thing about planning that big European vacation is actually narrowing down where to go — there is just so many amazing places.
+The hardest thing about planning that big European vacation is actually narrowing down where to go — there are just so many amazing places.
 That’s why we’ve put together what we think are (in our humble opinion, at least) the best cities in Europe.

 Europe’s Best Cities